ymesika/Kitura-HTTP2/README.md

 ## Prerequisites:
 **OpenSSL v1.0.2** and above is required as ALPN is supported only in these versions.

-Currently **only Linux** is supported due to limitations of `SecuredTransport` on MacOS.
+Currently **only Linux** is supported due to limitations of `SecureTransport` on MacOS.
-Specifically MacOS's SecuredTransport does not expose access to the [ALPN TLS extension](https://www.rfc-editor.org/rfc/rfc7301.txt).
+Specifically MacOS's SecureTransport does not expose access to the [ALPN TLS extension](https://www.rfc-editor.org/rfc/rfc7301.txt).
 Once this limitation is removed we will add support for MacOS too.

 ## Usage:

-1. **Import `KituraHTTP2`:**
+1. **Import KituraHTTP2:**

   ```swift
   import KituraHTTP2